StreamingDataPlatform/workshop-samples/_posts/Processing Data/2020-03-09-Pravega-Watermark-Flink-Example.md

 The Main Class for creating the new app is ```io.pravega.example.flink.watermark.EventTimeAverage```.
 Please also make sure to pass the same parameters as discussed in the [original watermark post](https://github.com/pravega/pravega-samples/tree/master/flink-connector-examples/doc/watermark).
 After finishing the above steps, the **State** for your Flink application should be shown as **Started**.

-##### 3. Connect the `PravegaWatermarkIngestion` application with the Pravega steam on Dell EMC Streaming Data Platform
+##### 3. Connect the `PravegaWatermarkIngestion` application with the Pravega stream on Dell EMC Streaming Data Platform
 After setting up the Flink app on SDP, configure Streaming Data Platform authentication by getting the ```keycloak.json``` file.
 Run the following command in your terminal (you may need to change the name for namespace):
 ```
 kubectl get secret watermark-examples-pravega -n watermark-examples -o jsonpath="{.data.keycloak\.json}" |base64 -d >  ${HOME}/keycloak.json